ChainAgnostic/namespaces/tezos/caip122.md

 ### Signing Algorithm

 In Tezos, Ed25519 (`tz1`) is the most commonly used signing algorithm.
-Tezos uses prefixed base58 hashes of key material and signatures, with distinct prefixes to encode the public key, private key and signatures.
+Tezos uses prefixed [base58][] hashes of key material and signatures, with distinct prefixes to encode the public key, private key and signatures.
 For Ed25519, the prefixes are `edpk`, `edsk` and `edsig`.
 For Secp256k1, the prefixes are `sppk`, `spsk` and `spsig`.
 For P256, the prefixes are `p2pk`, `p2sk` and `p2sig`.
+For BLS12-381, the prefixes are `BLpk`, `BLsk` and `BLsig`.

 ### Signature Type

-We propose using any of the three signature types (`tezos:ed25519`, `tezos:secp256k1` and `tezos:p256`) to allow Tezos wallets to sign with `tz1`, `tz2` or `tz3` addresses for off-chain authentication purposes.
+We propose using any of the four signature types (`tezos:ed25519`, `tezos:secp256k1`, `tezos:p256` and `tezos:bls12-381`) to allow Tezos wallets to sign with `tz1`, `tz2`, `tz3`, or `tz4` addresses for off-chain authentication purposes.

 ### Signature Creation

 The abstract data model must be converted into a string representation in an unambigious format, and then the string converted to a byte array to be signed over.

 The proposed string representation format, adapted from [EIP-4361][], should be as such: